SanthoshM25/key_value_datastore/README.md

 - **Enhanced Monitoring:**
   Integrate with monitoring tools (e.g., Prometheus, Cloudwatch) to collect metrics on request rates, error rates, and system performance.

+### Compatability
+With the docker setup, the application should be up and running in all the operating systems that supports docker.

+In scenario of cloning and running the application locally, it is tested with linux, so it should work with any linux based system, and mac os, but not sure about windows.

+### Time spent
+It took me around ~12 hours to complete the project.
+And an additional 1 hours for the documentation and containerizing the application.